-The FDA has also authorized our IND to evaluate the activity of an antibody to the immune regulator CD200 in patients with chronic lymphocytic leukemia, or CLL, an incurable chronic cancer that results from expansion of B-lymphocytes.
-We commenced dosing of initial CLL patients with anti-CD200 in the second quarter of 2008.
+The FDA authorized our IND to evaluate the activity of an antibody to the immune regulator CD200 in patients with chronic lymphocytic leukemia, or CLL, an incurable chronic cancer that results from expansion of B-lymphocytes.
+We continue dosing of CLL patients with anti-CD200, which commenced in the second quarter of 2008, and have begun to screen and enroll patients with multiple myeloma as we expand our anti-CD200 clinical program.